Microsoft Edge Privacy Whitepaper

 Windows Defender Application Guard (WDAG) is a feature available for organizations.
 When Windows Defender Application Guard is turned on, Microsoft Edge opens untrusted sites inside an isolated container to protect the resources in your organization from malicious sites or phishing attacks.
 The feature is only turned on with group policies that are managed by your organization and is only available on recent versions of Windows 10.
 WDAG collects product improvement diagnostic data about opening untrusted sites in the isolated container, such as how long it takes to open a new Application Guard window.

-edge://settings/privacy in a normal browsing session and turn off the Improve Microsoft products by sending crash reports and data about how you use the browser and Make searches and Microsoft products better by sending info about websites you visit in Microsoft Edge settings.
+edge://settings/privacy in a normal browsing session and turn off the Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports setting.

 Windows Information Protection

 Windows Information Protection (WIP) helps prevent the accidental leaking of corporate information.
 It is only available for organizations through group policies that are managed by your organization.
 WIP is enabled for those sites that are identified as corporate assets.
 Identify which sites are corporate assets from the management icon in the address bar.
 WIP enforces features such as the prevention of copying and pasting from the browser or uploading certain files to sites outside your organization.